simeononsecurity/simeononsecurity.ch/content/articles/python-security-best-practices-protecting-code-data/index.en.md

 Remember to configure logging and monitoring appropriately, balancing the level of detail captured with the potential impact on performance and storage.
 It is also essential to regularly review and analyze the collected logs and monitoring data to stay proactive in identifying and addressing security concerns.

-Implementing **log management solutions** and using **monitoring tools** empowers you to stay ahead of potential security threats and protect your Python applications effectively.
+Implementing **log management solutions** and using **monitoring tools** helps you to stay ahead of potential security threats and protect your Python applications effectively.

 ### 8. Educate and Train Developers

 To reinforce **Python security best practices**, you need to **invest in educating and training your Python developers**.
-By providing them with the necessary knowledge and skills, you empower your development team to write **secure code** and detect potential security issues early in the development lifecycle.
+By providing them with the necessary knowledge and skills, you help your development team to write **secure code** and detect potential security issues early in the development lifecycle.

 Here are some steps you can take to promote developer education and training: